itsklimov/figma-rn/docs/flow-generation.md

 ## Overview

-Flow Generator - это модуль для генерации полных потоков приложения из множества Figma экранов **за один вызов**.

-Flow Generator is a module for generating complete app flows from multiple Figma screens **in ONE call**.
+Flow Generator is a module for generating complete app flows from multiple Figma screens in a single call.

 ## Features

-✅ **Parallel Generation** - Загружает все Figma узлы параллельно ✅ **Unified Theme Mapping** - Единый маппинг темы для всех экранов ✅ **Navigation Auto-generation** - Автоматическая генерация React Navigation типов и навигаторов ✅ **Shared Types** - Генерация общих типов данных для всех экранов ✅ **Data Models** - Обнаружение моделей данных и генерация TypeScript интерфейсов ✅ **React Query Hooks** - Генерация хуков для загрузки данных ✅ **Barrel Exports** - Генерация index.ts для удобного импорта
+✅ **Parallel Generation** - Loads all Figma nodes in parallel ✅ **Unified Theme Mapping** - Single theme mapping for all screens ✅ **Navigation Auto-generation** - Automatic generation of React Navigation types and navigators ✅ **Shared Types** - Generation of shared data types for all screens ✅ **Data Models** - Detection of data models and generation of TypeScript interfaces ✅ **React Query Hooks** - Generation of hooks for data loading ✅ **Barrel Exports** - Generation of index.ts for convenient imports

 ## Basic Usage